University of Toronto Faculty of Law: Rankings

 In 2025, the Faculty of Law was ranked 16th globally in the subject of law by the QS World University Rankings and 22nd globally by Times Higher Education.
+Both global law school rankings place the Faculty of Law among the top 10 law schools in North America.

 Within Canada, the Faculty has consistently been rated as the top law school for Common Law.
 It has held the number one spot in Maclean's law school rankings for Common Law since the rankings' inception in 2007 and is the highest ranked in terms of faculty journal citations.

 Academic programs

 The Faculty of Law offers a range of professional and graduate degrees, as well as combined programmes with other University of Toronto faculties: